Publishing an App

 To release onto the Marketplace, all public apps must undergo a dedicated Submission Review process for information and functional review.
 Once an app has been submitted, the Marketplace team will conduct this review independently, but work directly with you on any additional requirements.

 Once an app has been submitted, the Marketplace team performs a Security Audit and Penetration Test focused on maintaining security and resilience as well as protecting customer data.
-More details on security testing can be found in our documentation on Submitting an App.
+More details on security testing can be found in our Submission Review guide.

 Support & Documentation